Peter Lee Ka-kit: Career

 In 1985, he joined his father's company Henderson Land as an executive director, focusing on its mainland China business.
 In addition to leading the mainland China business of Henderson Land.
 In 2014, he founded Full Vision Capital.
 In 2021, he launched the TERA-Award Smart Energy Innovation Competition (TERA-Award).

 Lee has given support to a range of philanthropic endeavours and charities.
-He founded the Care for Life Foundation in 2017 to provide financial assistance and medical care to orphans and impoverished children born with defects and disabilities.
+He founded the Care for Life Foundation in 2007 to provide financial assistance and medical care to orphans and impoverished children born with defects and disabilities.
 He founded the Centum Charitas Foundation in 2008 to bring together second and third-generation members of Hong Kong's prominent entrepreneurial families to support philanthropic causes.
 He joined the Ai You Foundation, a children's welfare charity, in 2009 and is vice director.
+In 2026, he published “1.23%: 破幻的微光”, a book exploring humanity’s cognitive dilemma in the modern world.
+All royalties from the publication are donated to charitable causes.